Livingston, West Lothian: Town centre

 Livingston town centre sits on the southern edge of the Almond Valley and provides shops and services for the surrounding area.
 It is bounded by a ring road to the east and has been purposely planned, distinguishing it from many other town centres.
 Howden Park is located immediately north of the town centre and adjoins Howden House, an 18th-century house which contains an arts centre and private housing.
 The south western edge of the town centre is dominated by retail parks.
 Livingston's town centre also contains a large number of offices.
 Private sector offices are also concentrated at the eastern and western edges of the town centre and along the Almondvale Boulevard.
-Other facilities in the town centre include: hotels, a swimming pool and local authority gym, and restaurants and pubs.
+Other facilities in the town centre include: hotels, and restaurants and pubs.
 Almondvale Football Stadium and West Lothian College are located at the north western edge of the town centre.
+The swimming pool and local authority gym opened in 1994 and commonly known as "Bubbles" permanently closed in August 2023 as part of cost-cutting measures by West Lothian Leisure.

 The Livingston Civic Centre was completed in June 2009 and officially opened by then-First Minister Alex Salmond on 25 November 2009.
 The Civic Centre is located just north of The Centre on the bank of the River Almond.
 It was home to the divisional headquarters of Lothian and Borders Police until the creation of Police Scotland in 2013, as well as the sheriff and justice of the peace, West Lothian Council, the Crown Office and Procurator Fiscal Service, the Scottish Children's Reporter Administration, Lothian and Borders Fire and Rescue Service, and the West Lothian Community Health and Care Partnership.